silvel2edge/test123/README.md

 # test123

-The goal of this project is to take a list of domains or IP’s and determine what provider is hosing the domain as well if the domain is flagged as suspicious utilizing Virustotal’s API.
+The goal of this project is to take a list of domains or IP’s and determine what provider is hosting the domain as well if the domain is flagged as suspicious utilizing Virustotal’s API.
 A list will be provided to use for this project.

 Acceptance Criteria:
 Take the list of domains/ip’s and use virustotal.com api to scan the URL or review previous results as well as utilizing other tools to determine who hosts the site.